 Each year, the Social Security Administration (SSA) determines the income limits, tax rates, earnings limitation, and many other things.
 They publish that in October each year to help you plan for the following year.
 In that publication, the SSA shows the limits in how much income you can earn before having your Social Security income taxed.

-Notice the asterisk at the bottom of the chart.
 The income numbers are for provisional income.
 The formula for provisional income is AGI (adjusted gross income) + 50% of your Social Security income + tax-exempt interest.

 Do you own municipal bonds that pay tax-free interest?
-Even though you don't pay federal income tax (and possibly state) the income you receive counts when calculating provisional income.
+Even though you don't pay federal income tax (and possibly state), the income you receive counts when calculating provisional income.
 Many people, including financial advisors, don't understand that when advising clients on investments.

-If you're still working and drawing your Social Security benefit, it's highly likely you will pay taxes on some of your benefit.
+If you're still working and drawing your Social Security benefit, it's highly likely you will pay taxes on some of your benefits.
 When you're married and file a joint tax return, and make between $32,000 and $44,000, up to 50% of your Social Security benefit gets taxed.
 If you make over $44,000, you pay tax on up to 85% of your benefit.
 That's a big hit.

 For singles, the level is even lower.
 It's $25,000 – $34,000 for the 50% level and those making over $34,000 pay tax on up to 85%.